RiceD2KLab/HERC_Sp25/README.md

-# Bridging the Data Gap: Empowering Texas School Districts with Analytics
+# DistrictMatch: Empowering Public Education with District Comparison

 ## Table of Contents